The Crossplay App

 Players take turns adding letter tiles to a shared gameboard to create words, and must build on existing tiles on the board to create more words.

-• When the “tile bag” is empty, both players will have one final round before the game ends.
+- When the “tile bag” is empty, both players will have one final turn before the game ends.

 The player with the most points, wins.

-Crossplay uses the NASPA wordlist for acceptable words in the game.
-Our definitions come from Oxford Languages.
+Crossplay uses the NASPA Word List (NWL 2023) for acceptable words in the game.
+Definitions are sourced from the Oxford English Dictionary.
 If NASPA includes a word but Oxford does not have a definition, we will default to the NASPA definition in the dictionary.
-We also exclude trademarks from the acceptable word list.
+We also exclude trademarks and proper nouns from the acceptable word list.

 If you are unsure of why a word is not accepted, please refer to the NASPA FAQ page.